sergiomtzlosa/docker-raspberrypints/README.md

 docker-compose up
 ```

-If you have problems with the data persistend on the MySQL databse you can delete all the data contained on the folder: ***/mysql/data***
+- If you have problems with the data persistend on the MySQL databse you can delete all the data contained on the folder: **/mysql/data**

-Start the configuration on: http://YOUR_SERVER:8093
+- Start the configuration pane on: **http://YOUR_SERVER:8093**